AloisCRR/AloisCRR/README.md

 ## Skills
 My skill set is extensive and diverse, covering various aspects of software development:

-Sure, here's the complete text with AWS Lambda added to the AWS sub-list:

 - **Programming Languages**:
   - TypeScript
   - JavaScript